-Roz, from Luton in the south-east of England, wrote this at the end of her second year studying Human, Social and Political Sciences here at Christ's College, Cambridge.
-At school Roz studied History, Philosophy and Ethics, and Government Politics at A-level.
+Roz is from Luton in the south-east of England, and wrote this at the end of her second year studying Human, Social and Political Sciences here at Christ's College, Cambridge.
+At school Roz studied History, Philosophy & Ethics, and Government & Politics at A-level.

 What attracted you to your course and College?

 I think it was the variation.
 I applied for History and Philosophy at other universities.
 I eventually picked Christs and HSPS because I realised that I didn’t want to specialise so soon and I liked being able to learn a wide range of things and picking my own options.
 I also loved Christ's because when I walked in I was just like - yes, I can see myself here (and because of how close it was to food and shops).

 New, very new and personally quite stressful.
 I think the problem was just not really knowing how the admissions process worked, and doing it on my own rather than having much support from teachers was difficult.
 There is good advice and support directly from Christ's though (look at the info about the current students section or email Kristy, Jan and Ellie in the office), and I found that once I got through to the post-interview stage it was easier because I had a sense of what I was working towards.

 What advice would you give sixth formers considering HSPS?